10 and 24 GHz Dual-Band Dish Feed

 Q: How can I order?

 A: Send an email to dualbandfeed@rvhfg.org with “dual-band feed” in the subject.
-Include your name, call sign, shipping address, and the quantity of feeds you want.
+Include your name, call sign, PayPal email address, and the quantity of feeds you want.
 We will send you an invoice from the PayPal account of our machine shop partner.
 Once that is paid, we will ship your feed(s) to you using the most appropriate method, fully insured.
 We will send you tracking information by email.

 Q: Does the Rochester VHF Group make a profit on these feeds?